OZLER365/MangaMirai-Chapter-Ripper-Userscript/README.md

-*Scroll to the end and load al of the pages in the chapter then click on Download.
+*Ignore the warning if it founds less keys than the images.
-* Caution - Image might not Download them as per their original order.
+*Caution - Image might not Download them as per their original order.

 Help Keep This Userscript
 Updated and Running Smoothly